syamilmj/aqua-page-builder/README.md

 ### Bugs, Issues, Feedbacks, Help?

-Please report any bugs, issues, feedbacks or get help on the Aqua Page Builder's Issues page on Github - [Issues page](https://github.com/sy4mil/Aqua-Page-Builder/issues).
+Please submit all bugs, issues, and feedbacks on Aqua Page Builder's Issues page on Github - [Issues page](https://github.com/sy4mil/Aqua-Page-Builder/issues).

+Unfortunately, we do not provide for theme-specific issues.

 ### Changelog